VideoProc Converter AI

 Watch the Video Tutorial on YouTube

-HandBrake Won't Rip DVD?
+HandBrake Won't Rip DVDs?
 Here are the Working Solutions

 By Cecilia Hwung | Last Update:

-As a popular open-source video transcoder, HandBrake usually works great with the DVD ripping.
-However, there are some exceptions where you could be troubled with the issue that HandBrake won't rip DVD.
+As a popular free and open-source video transcoder, HandBrake usually works great with the DVD ripping.
+However, there are some exceptions where you could be troubled with the issue that won't rip DVDs, for example, with copy protections, region codes, CSS, Sony ARccOS, Disney X-Profect DRM, and 99 titles.
 If you want to rip a DVD without any problem, please turn to VideoProc Converter AI.

 You must be wondering now whether there are some ways to methods to solve such problems and make HandBrake work again.
 You can find them in the following part.